stephenverderame/cpp_book/src/oop/adt.md

 |Car Data|
 |`int horsePower`|

 Thus, passing the superclass by value will only copy the data that the subclass shares with the superclass.
 Hence the name object slicing, because the data specific to the subclass is sliced off.
 One such piece of data is the subclass's vtable.
 Therefore, object slicing prevents dynamic dispatch from operating as expected.
-In this case, if `Vehicle` was not a reference, the compiler would complain since that would require it to construct a new instance of `Vehicle`, and `Vehicle` is abstract and cannot be constructed.
+In this case, if `Vehicle` was passed by value, the compiler would complain since that would require it to construct a new instance of `Vehicle`, and `Vehicle` is abstract and cannot be constructed.

 However, even with references we can run into a bit of a conundrum: